hariszaf/microbetag/nf/README.md

 # Run `microbetag` as a Nextflow workflow

+## Overview with an example dataset

+This tutorial will guide you through running `microbetag` as a [Nextflow](https://www.nextflow.io/) pipeline.

+We provide an example dataset under the [`data/genomes`](./data/genomes) folder, which contains 3 genomes in FASTA format; this is what we call a _genome catalogue_.

+* The `precalc.nf` workflow of `microbetag` computes all pairwise relationships between genomes of a catalogue.

+* Then, the `net_annotate.nf` workflow, infers a network, if one is not provided, and uses these pre-calculations to annotate the network.

+Under the [`test-precalc`](./test-precalc/) folder, you will find the pre-calculations obtained after running the `precalc.nf` workflow on the example genomes, while under the [`test-annotate`](./test-annotate/) folder, you will find the results obtained after running the `net_annotate.nf` workflow using these pre-calculations and an example abundance table.

+The [`test.cx2`](./test-annotate/test.cx2) file contains the annotated network in CX2 format and you may load it to Cytoscape and parse it using the MGG app.

+In the following sections, we will guide you through the requirements needed to run `microbetag` as a Nextflow pipeline.

+Take extra care in the [Nextflow configuration](#nextflow-configuration) section, since you may need to edit this part based on your computing environment.

 ## Requirements

 Both modules, sub-workflows and workflows, they can all be performed either using [Docker](https://www.docker.com/) or [Singularity](https://sylabs.io/singularity/)/[Apptainer](https://apptainer.org/).